Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Extension to non-product distributions

-Another approach to obtaining concentration results for dependent random variables, due to Marton \cite{Marton_Euclidean,Marton_Euclidean_correction}, relies on another measure of dependence that pertains to the sensitivity of the conditional distributions of $X_i$ given $\bar{X}^i$ to the particular realization $\bar{x}^{i}$ of $\bar{X}^i$.
-The results of \cite{Marton_Euclidean,Marton_Euclidean_correction} are set in the Euclidean space $\reals^n$, and center around a transportation cost inequality for the $L^2$ Wasserstein distance
+Another approach to obtaining concentration of measure inequalities for dependent random variables, due to Marton \cite{Marton_Euclidean,Marton_Euclidean_correction}, relies on another measure of dependence that pertains to the sensitivity of the conditional distributions of $X_i$ given $\bar{X}^i$ to the particular realization $\bar{x}^{i}$ of $\bar{X}^i$.
+The results of \cite{Marton_Euclidean,Marton_Euclidean_correction} are set in the Euclidean space $\reals^n$, and center around a transportation-cost inequality for the $L^2$ Wasserstein distance